mxlllmr/Delfi-PQ_integration_testing/README.md

 ### Requiered hardware

-In order to use the scripts provided in this repository, the user will need following hardware items:
+In order to use the scripts provided in this repository, the user will need the following hardware items:
 - **SimpleLink™ MSP432P401R LaunchPad**: Communicates with the python scripts and is simulating the Delfi-PQ subsystem
-- **Arduino (UNO, MEGA, ect.)**: Used as the external hardware
+- **Arduino (UNO, MEGA, etc.)**: Used as the external hardware
 - **Wires and Breadboard**: To connect the LaunchPad and Arduino

 ### Software implementation